 - 1 egg white

-- Add the four garlic gloves to a food processor or mini-chopper, together with a quarter of the oil, and blend into a smooth paste - it should only take 30 seconds or so.
+- Add the garlic cloves to a food processor or mini-chopper, together with a quarter of the oil, and blend into a smooth paste – it should only take 30 seconds or so.

 - Add the egg white, and half of the remaining oil then blend again in the mixer for a few seconds.

 - Add the rest of the oil, salt, and two tablespoons of the lemon juice to balance out the flavour.

 - Have a taste, I normally add a pinch of sugar to take the edge off, you can season with further salt to taste.